google/flatbuffers/tests/annotated_binary/README.md

 example, the type is `uint16_t` which is a 16-bit unsigned integer type.

 The fourth column shows the raw bytes as a compacted, big-endian value.
-The raw bytes are duplicated in this fashion since it is more intutive to read the data in the big-endian format (e.g., `0x0008`).
+The raw bytes are duplicated in this fashion since it is more intuitive to read the data in the big-endian format (e.g., `0x0008`).
 This value is followed by the decimal representation of the value (e.g., `(8)`).
 (For strings, the raw string value is shown instead).